This piece was originally published on October 13, 2011, and was updated on May 1, 2023.

 Mortgage default insurance does not require a lump sum payment at the time of purchase like closing costs do.
 The insurance premium is added to your monthly mortgage payment.
 Use our mortgage insurance calculator to determine what your payments will be like.

 Mortgage insurance is often referred to as CMHC insurance as most Canadian lenders accept mortgage default insurance from the Canada Mortgage and Housing Corporation (CMHC).
-Other default insurance providers are Genworth Financial and Canada Guaranty Mortgage Insurance.
+Other default insurance providers are Sagen and Canada Guaranty Mortgage Insurance.

 Mortgage life insurance